Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

     in the doctoral training program are reserved, considered for recognition and conversion in the following cases:
-    a)  Postgraduate students who have dropped out of school and wish to continue studying in a master\'s program in the corresponding field/specialization if they meet the regulations of the current master\'s training regulations;
+    a)  Postgraduate students who have dropped out of school and wish to continue studying in a master's program in the corresponding field/specialization if they meet the regulations of the current master's training regulations;
     b)  Graduate students change major/training major or training unit;
     c)  The graduate student has dropped out of school, re-registered and is recognized as a new graduate student by the training unit